DESPITE OVERALL JOB LOSSES, NEW BUSINESSES OPENED

 Why Is This Important?

 Trends in job gains and losses provide a basic measure of economic health.
 Shifting employment across industries suggests structural changes in Solano County’s economic composition.
-Over the course of the business cycle, employment shifts have taken place as entire industries grew and shrank, exposing structural changes in Solano County’s economic composition.
-Tracking establishments and jobs as firms open and close as they move in and out of a region illustrates current and long-running structural changes.
+Over the course of the business cycle, employment shifts have taken place across industries as entire industries grow and shrink, exposing structural changes in Solano County’s economic composition.
+Tracking establishments and jobs as firms open and close as they move in and out of a region illustrates current and long running structural changes.

 How Are We Doing?